1973 Glasgow Corporation election

-An Election to Glasgow City Council was held on 1 May 1973, alongside municipal elections across Scotland.
+An Election to Glasgow Corporation was held on 1 May 1973, alongside municipal elections across Scotland.
 Of the councils 113 seats, 37 were up for election.
 Labour managed to increase its majority on the council to 55.

 Following the election, Glasgow Corporation was composed of 83 Labour councillors, 25 Conservatives, 3 Progressives, and 2 ex officio members.

 Turnout was 183,308, out of a total electorate of 601,506 (30.47% turnout).